equivalent/scrapbook2/archive/blogs/2016-11-28-put-vs-patch.md

 ![Idempotency table](https://raw.githubusercontent.com/equivalent/scrapbook2/master/assets/images/2016/put-patch-idempotance-table.png)

-> Idempotency table from https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol with extra thanks to my collegue [Matt](https://github.com/orgs/Pobble/people/MatthijsHovelynck) for pinting it out `;)`
+> Idempotency table from https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol with extra thanks to my collegue [Matt](https://github.com/orgs/Pobble/people/MatthijsHovelynck) for pointing it out `;)`

 Funky stuff!
 Does that mean that with PATCH we can get multiple resources ?